tewha/PreviewConfusion/README.md

 This isn't right, either, but at least predictably so.
 The content area within the preview is too small, so the message has been truncated.
 But at least the ContextMenu preview matches it, I guess.

 ![long_message](./assets/long_message.png)

+## The Fix

+The minimal fix is to [supply ideal widths for the photo and text areas](https://github.com/tewha/PreviewConfusion/commit/d52aca58412b1f7043dd26d5c5d12db87382d842).
+I believe the original layout is ambiguous, which causes it to be calculated different sizes in different phases of layout.